 It's rather difficult for a large coworking network to preserve the intimacy and emotional support between members a small coworking allows.
 Probably the best advice here is to build a strong business network among members instead.

-The best current coworking space technologies offer beautiful apps for members.
-These mobile apps can be of great help for building connections.
-For example, andcards white label workspace management app has a Stream newsfeed and communication solution.
+The best current coworking space platforms offer beautiful apps for members.
+These web and mobile apps can be of great help for building connections.
+For example, andcards workspace management app has a Stream newsfeed and communication solution.
 This awesome functionality enables a coworking space community feed where members can communicate.